fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

     $ cd tests/sol
     $ ./prepare.sh

-These preparation steps creates two accounts, one for Alice and one for Bob, and issue them 1000.0000 SYS each.
+The preparation step creates two accounts, one for Alice and one for Bob, and issue them 1000.0000 SYS each.
 In this test we will make Bob send Alice 100.0000 SYS via the Wrapped-SYS (WSYS) ERC-20 token.

 First we need to compile and deploy the [WSYS](tests/sol/WSYS.sol) ERC-20 contract (using a third account):